 - Motor vehicle injuries (immediately following an accident)

 - Open fractures (when the bone protrudes from the skin)

 Triangle Region urgent care centers are fully equipped and staffed for walk-in traffic.
 We see our patients as quickly as possible—typically in less than one hour.
 We also make accessibility and affordability a priority.
 No matter what injury you experience, it is our goal to help you Emerge Stronger.
 Healthier.
 Better.

 If you would like more information on the advantages and comparisons of urgent care vs. ER visits for orthopedic injuries, call us any time at 919-220-5255.
-Or, for a non-emergency related visit, schedule a consultation now.
+Or, for a non-emergency related visit, self-schedule an appointment now.